yomimono/chamelon/README.md

 # why would I use it over other MirageOS filesystem implementations?

 Good question.
 I'm using it because I didn't want to end up using an unmaintained filesystem implementation or maintaining someone else's filesystem implementation.
 Obviously that's not going to apply to you (or if it does, you're unlikely to decide this software is the right choice).

+# how can I get started understanding it?

+I would recommend reading the [littlefs](https://github.com/littlefs-project/littlefs) `DESIGN.md` document first.
+After that, if you prefer to drill down from high-level abstractions, start at `mirage/kv.mli`.
+If you'd rather start from the details and build abstractions from there, check out the contents of `lib/`, specifically `tag.ml`, `commit.ml`, and `block.ml`.
+(You'll probably also be interested in littlefs's `SPEC.md`.)

+There are several sets of tests for `chamelon`:

+* `src/dune` describes some tests using the `chamelon-unix` command-line tools.
+* `mirage_test/` contains tests of the higher-level functions provided by the `Kv` module, as I expect them to be used in unikernels.
+* `lib_test/` contains lower-level unit tests, largely of serializers and deserializers and their accompanying error handling.
+* `fuzz/` contains a few property-based tests exercised via `crowbar` and `afl-fuzz`.
+* `bench/` contains some microbenchmarking tests built with `bechamel`.

 # how does it differ from littlefs?